SarahDal/sarahdal.github.io/_posts/2024-01-08-blaewearie.md

 James and Margaret (nee Cowens) were married in Ilderton on 7 May, 1839, about 5 and a half miles to the west.
 Unfortunately I couldn't research any more on Margaret, but I think she was probably born in Perthshire.
 Her husband James, however, was born in 1806 in Humbleton to Andrew and Isabel Rogerson, and baptised in Wooler (about 9 miles north of Bewick).
 He had five brothers and a sister and was the second youngest.
 In 1841 his parents were living in Eglingham, a short 3 mile walk away.

-The next census, in 1851, shows James still shepherding at Berwick Moor with help from his nephew:
+The next census, in 1851, shows James still shepherding at Berwick Moor with help from his nephew, Andrew:

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blae/1851.png)